oneup03/VRto3D/README.md

 - Check the [Compatibility List](https://github.com/oneup03/VRto3D/wiki/Compatibility-List) to see if a game has been tested
 - Single-Display notes:
 	- Some games/mods will not be compatible with this mode (3D view becomes black screen)
-	- More games will be compatible with the `debug_enable` flag, but framerate will be reduced
+	- More games will be compatible with the `debug_enable` flag, but framerate may be reduced
  	- The headset window has to be on top of everything for 3D to render correctly
   	- The game window has to be in focus for controls to work
-  	- `Ctrl+F8` will toggle locking the headset window in the foreground
+  	- `Ctrl + F8` will toggle locking the headset window in the foreground
-  	- You can then `Alt+Tab` to the game window
+  	- You can then `Alt + Tab` to the game window
 - Multi-Display notes:
 	- A multi-display setup in extended mode is recommended for the most compatibility
 	- The primary display will be where the "Headset" window is located and should be 3D capable